wilmoore/attributes.php/README.md

      * super-detailed docblock
      */
     public function setDay($type) {
-      // canonical validation (not to mention type and/or value coersion):
+      // canonical validation (not to mention type and/or value coercion):

       is value in_array?
       YEP:  throw exception